basher/WebUI-Parcel/README.md

 $color-brand: #{'rgb(var(--themeColorBrand))'} !default;
 ```

-- This methodology allows us to customise certain aspects of the themes at `runtime`, either via JavaScript, or adding a `<style>` block to the HTML (via the CMS) - e.g.
+- This methodology allows us to customise certain aspects of the themes at `runtime`, either via JavaScript, or adding a `<style>` block to the HTML - e.g.

 ```html
 <style id="theme">